subhash011/os-sem5/README.md

     8. test_v2paddr.c - test file for testing the system call.
 #### The system call v2paddr
     1. Input arguments:
-       uint* pa - this is where the physical address is stored. void* va - the virtual address
+       addr_t pa - this is where the physical address is stored. addr_t* va - the virtual address
        Example:
        code:
            addr_t pa;